tylim88/Password-Manager/README.md

 To work in dev:

-1. Run `npm run f-d-deploy` to deploy functions to dev.
-2. Run `npm run d-start` to start localhost.
+1. Run `npm run d-start` to start localhost.

 To go live:

-1. Run `npm run f-p-deploy` to deploy functions to prod.
-2. Commit your code, it will deploy hosting to prod.
+1. Commit your code, it will deploy hosting to prod.